pratikramesh1/pratikramesh1.github.io/README.md

 I'm honored to be a recipient of the Herbert P. Haley Fellowship at Georgia Tech for 2023-2024.

+<span style="color:blue">I'm on the lookout for internships for Summer 2025 focused on topics related to model efficiency, representation learning, and model editing.
+If interested, please feel free to reach out.</span>

 ### **Research Interests**
 - Representation Learning
 - Model Merging